Quantum Complexity of $T\bar{T}$-deformation and Its Implications: Introduction

-In this study, we aim to investigate another informative quantity, the quantum complexity of deformation.
-This measure will inform us how complex it is to deform a given quantum state, by $\ttb$-insertion.
-To perform this calculation, we utilize two well-known holographic proposals, complexity equals volume and complexity equals action (see \cite{Jafari:2019qns}-\cite{Chandra:2022pgl} for investigations into path integral complexity, and \cite{Geng1} and \cite{Geng2} for studies on CV complexity and its relation to $T^2$-deformation).
 We will employ these holographic proposals in a bulk space with finite cut-off with the most generality to finally get a geometric expression for the complexity of deformation on the boundary.
 We ultimately arrive at a geometric interpretation of the quantum complexity associated with $\ttb$-deformation, using which we propose a scheme for computing complexity through the complexity equals action proposal, which has faced ambiguities for a while.

 Before going ahead, it is important to emphasize that the holographic setup provides a general framework that is expected to work in $d$-dimensions without any subtleties.
 We thus will work in general $d$-dimensions while still using the abbreviation $\ttb$, which was originally conceived for a two-dimensional field theory, in a broader context.